 To understand what others had been offended by, you would have to have read the novel yourself and then chose to either agree or disagree, but allow me to relate to you the shorthand version of the queer aspects of Stephen King’s IT.

-The novel, about several youths banding together to defeat a sinister force killing in their hometown and then regrouping as adults to kill it once and for all, has more gay characters and passages than many modern novels.
+The novel, about several youths banding together to defeat a sinister force killing in their hometown, and then regrouping as adults to end it once and for all, has more gay characters and passages than many modern novels.
 This is the first thing I’ll relate.
 Whether they are side characters making questionable judgments or outright villains, that’s a separate issue.
 But when a popular author’s novels even bother to include queer characters, especially in older works, I feel it’s something to recognize.
 Now we may move on.

 Probably the biggest inclusion of queerness into King’s novel is the story’s inciting incident, for lack of a more apt term.
 In 1984, Don and Adrian, a gay couple living in Derry, Maine, are accosted and then attacked by three other young men and the incident ends in Adrian’s death.
 The two men are described as being effeminate and outlandish, and the attack is identifiable as a hate crime (as we lawfully know the term today).
 The Derry police are indifferent, at best, about the victims’ lifestyles, but committed to solving the crime and pinning charges on the suspects.
 When our group of protagonists reunite in Derry to discuss the latest murders, they discuss this hateful attack, but the gay men are never made fun of or talked about negatively.

-The second-most prominent instance comes in the character of, Patrick Hocksetter, one of the bullies led by Henry Bowers, who terrorize the protagonists throughout their childhood in the late 1950’s.
+The second-most prominent instance comes in the character of Patrick Hocksetter, one of the bullies led by Henry Bowers, who terrorizes the protagonists throughout their childhood in the late 1950’s.
 Patrick is described as mentally unstable, physically unappealing, and all-around disturbing, but as his character is further developed, we learn he has much darker aspects.
 Patrick, suffering from the delusion that only he is truly a “real” being, is responsible for not only the death of several small animals, but also of his baby brother.
 And amid this delusion, he lives life simply as he desires, acting on every whim and attraction.
 This comes across boldly when Patrick and Henry are left alone in a dumping ground and Patrick begins to sexually entice his leader with a handjob.
 Henry rebuffs the advance when Patrick attempts to elevate the encounter to include oral sex, but Patrick is not ashamed or even particularly dissuaded by this reaction.
 Rather, he provokes Henry, reminding him of his arousal.
 Henry’s reaction to all of this includes threats to out Patrick as not only gay, but as a psychopath as well.

 Much of the novel’s other instances of queerness come in the form of thoughts and dialogue by main and side characters, usually while describing other unseen characters.
 Derry townsfolk talk about which lifestyle choices are good indicators of one’s potential homosexuality.
 Beverly’s husband mentions a professional acquaintance probably being a lesbian with an appetite for models.
 Eddie, the small and “sickly” runt of the friends, is often called a fag by the bullies while also being tormented by It, which takes the form of a frightening leper who offers to perform oral sex on him.